trevthedev777/Portfolio-2022/README.md

 `git push` - This command was used to push all committed code to the remote repository on GitHub.

-### Deployment to Github Pages
+### Deployment to FTP

--   The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-    -   In the GitHub repository, navigate to the Settings tab
-    -   From the menu on the left select 'Pages'
-    -   From the source section drop-down menu, select the Branch: main
-    -   Click 'Save'
-    -   A live link will be displayed in a green banner when published successfully.
+-   Gain access to the FTP with port number, username and password

+-   files were placed in the public folder

-The live link can be found here - https://github.com/trevthedev777/javascriptQuizGameMultipleChoice
+The live link can be found here - https://trevorlehmann.com/

 ### Clone the Repository Code Locally